Detcepxenu5271/my_nvim_config/README.md

 LSP is enabled by default.
 If you don't have the LSP server, disable the corresponding config in `lua/config/lsp.lua`.

 ## TODO
-* [ ] Add branch of minimal config for installing on other environment.
+* [X] Add branch of minimal config for installing on other environment.
 Plugins and the relevant dependences are disabled by default, to minimize errors.
+    - [ ] Optimize this config (reconfig, from disable everywhere to no plugin and dependences at first)
+* [ ] #QUE Use nvim-lspconfig rather than config lsp myself